nus-cs2103-AY2021S2/tp/docs/UserGuide.md

 * The `CURRENT_PASSWORD` field can be omitted if ClientBook is not yet locked.
 * When `CURRENT_PASSWORD` and `NEW_PASSWORD` fields are both omitted, ClientBook will attempt to lock itself using the last used password that is safely stored on your device.

-:exclaimation: **Note**: After setting a password, application can only be launched through Command Prompt or Terminal.
+:exclamation: **Note**: After setting a password, application can only be launched through Command Prompt or Terminal.
   * Refer to [Quick Start](#quick-start) on how to launch the application through Command Prompt or Terminal.

 **Examples**: